 Sustainable development is a global concern that is linked to a wide range of economic, social and environmental challenges present within the world.
 However, sustainable development also provides opportunities, such as the potential to eliminate extreme poverty or measures that are designed to stimulate a sustainable path to economic growth.

 The 2030 Agenda for Sustainable Development adopted in 2015 builds on the Rio+20 UN Conference on Sustainable Development held in 2012, the follow-up of the 2002 Monterrey Financing for Development Conference and the Millennium Development Goals (MDGs) approved by the UN in 2000.
 During 15 years, the MDG initiative contributed to more than one billion fewer people facing extreme poverty.

 The UN’s 2030 Agenda for Sustainable Development is a long-term policy designed to bring about a systemic change in the way that economic growth, social cohesion and environmental protection go hand in hand.
 It addresses both poverty eradication and the economic, social and environmental dimensions of sustainable development, underpinned by good governance.

-The agenda covers 17 Sustainable Development Goals (SDGs) — each designed to address a range of global challenges:
+The agenda covers a set of 17 Sustainable Development Goals (SDGs) — each designed to address a range of global challenges: